jonsag/pi-heating/piWeatherLog/Readme - piWeatherLog.md

 so it matches the output from above

-Check settings and install sketch:
+Install sketch:
 -----------------------------
+Install Average library from https://github.com/MajenkoLibraries/Average

 Select Board and Port
 Open sketch
 Compile and upload to arduino